freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/abundant-deficient-and-perfect-number-classifications.md

 # --instructions--

-Implement a function that calculates how many of the integers from `1` to `20,000` (inclusive) are in each of the three classes.
+Implement a function that calculates how many of the integers from `1` to `num` (inclusive) are in each of the three classes.
 Output the result as an array in the following format `[deficient, perfect, abundant]`.

 # --hints--